lydiahallie/javascript-questions/README.md

 With the `super` keyword, we call that parent class's constructor with the given arguments.
 The parent's constructor receives the `name` argument, so we need to pass `name` to `super`.

-The `Dog` class receives two arguments, `name` since it extends `Animal`, and `size` as an extra property on the `Dog` class.
-They both need to be passed to the constructor function on `Dog`, which is done correctly  using constructor 2.
+The `Labrador` class receives two arguments, `name` since it extends `Dog`, and `size` as an extra property on the `Labrador` class.
+They both need to be passed to the constructor function on `Labrador`, which is done correctly  using constructor 2.
 </p>
 </details>